reecewbourgeois/cmps401-portfolio-project/README.md

 # Welcome to Our App

-This project was created by Kenneth Cole, Kwentin Ransom, Reece Bourgeois, and Timothy McReynolds in the Fall semester of 2021 at Southeastern Louisiana University.
+This project was created by Kenneth Cole, Kwentin Ransom, Reece Bourgeois, and Timothy McReynolds in the Fall 2021 semester at Southeastern Louisiana University for CMPS 401.

 ## To Run Our App

+Clone the repository.

 In the project directory, run: